jtdaugherty/mutt-tutorial/README.md

 [Mutt can be used with GPG, PGP, and SMIME.](http://dev.mutt.org/trac/wiki/MuttGuide#Advancedstuff)

+If someone is discourteous enough to send you an HTML-only e-mail and you must read it, [that can be done](http://unix.stackexchange.com/questions/42712/open-html-attachments-externally-in-mutt).

 If you don't want to store your passwords in your `muttrc` (you don't, right?) and you don't want to enter them once each time you start `mutt`, you can make mutt get your IMAP and SMTP passwords